Marco Rubio: Hurricane Melissa

-Hurricane Melissa was a Category 5 hurricane which first made landfall at Jamaica on October 28, 2025, and then hit other Caribbean islands.
-Rubio activated a disaster assistance response team which was on the ground in Jamaica within several days.
-And by October 31, three U.S. CH-47 Chinook helicopters were deployed to Jamaica to help with relief efforts, with five more helicopters on the way.
+Hurricane Melissa was a Category 5 hurricane that first made landfall at Jamaica on October 28, 2025, and then hit other Caribbean islands.
+Rubio activated a disaster assistance response team that was on the ground in Jamaica within several days.
+By October 31, three U.S. CH-47 Chinook helicopters were deployed to Jamaica to help with relief efforts, with five more helicopters on the way.

-In early November, the State Department promised $12 million in aid to Jamaica, $8 to Haiti, $3 million to Cuba, and 1/2 million to The Bahamas.
-The State Department’s Tommy Pigott said, “The State Department’s response to Hurricane Melissa demonstrates that the new foreign assistance model is not only capable of responding to emergencies, but that it allows for relief efforts that are informed by the State Department’s regional experts and integrated with the State Department’s broader foreign policy.”
+In early November, the State Department promised $12 million in aid to Jamaica, $8 million to Haiti, $3 million to Cuba, and $500,000 to The Bahamas.
+The State Department's Tommy Pigott said, "The State Department's response to Hurricane Melissa demonstrates that the new foreign assistance model is not only capable of responding to emergencies, but that it allows for relief efforts that are informed by the State Department's regional experts and integrated with the State Department's broader foreign policy."

-International Criminal Court sanctions
+International Criminal Court

-In June 2025, Rubio announced sanctions on four International Criminal Court judges, for allegedly targeting the United States and Israel.
-In 2020, ICC opened an investigation into alleged war crimes in Afghanistan.
-In 2021, ICC deprioritized the investigation into U.S. troops, focusing instead on crimes committed by the Taliban and ISIS-K. In 2024, ICC issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and Minister of Defence Yoav Gallant.
+In June 2025, Rubio announced sanctions against four judges of the International Criminal Court (ICC) in retaliation for the court's issuance of arrest warrants for Israeli prime minister Benjamin Netanyahu and former defence minister Yoav Gallant, and for an earlier decision to open an investigation into alleged war crimes by United States personnel in Afghanistan.

+In July 2026, Rubio announced a broader campaign to dismantle the ICC "brick by brick" and systematically prevent it from investigating and prosecuting US officials and service members.
+Measures under consideration included travel bans, visa revocations, additional sanctions against the ICC and affiliated organizations, and diplomatic pressure on other countries to withdraw from the ICC or reject its asserted authority to prosecute Americans.